dbdimitrov/BingleSeq/README.md

 #### 5. Differential Expression
 Following clustering, DE analysis can be conducted using Seurat’s inbuilt functionality to identify marker genes.
 Users can perform marker gene identification using the following inbuilt DE testing methods: Student’s T test, Wilcoxon Rank Sum test, and Logistic regression.
 Additionally, DE analysis can also be performed with DESEq2 and MAST packages (Love, Huber, and Anders, 2014; Finak et al., 2015).
 It is worth noting that DESeq2 is magnitudes slower than other DE tests; thus, making it impractical when working with large datasets.
-Prior to running the DE analysis, users are prompted to enter the following filtering parameters: genes expressed in a minimum fraction of cells, fold-change, and adjusted p-value.
+Prior to running DE analysis, users are prompted to enter the following filtering parameters: genes expressed in a minimum fraction of cells, fold-change, and adjusted p-value.

 ![BingleSeq Bulk RNA-Seq sc deTab](/figures/sc_deTab.PNG)